Berki65/WordFlow/README.md

 </div>

  # WordFlow
-**WordFlow** is an open-source Swift iOS application designed to make language learning simple and fun.
-The app focuses on helping users study vocabulary, practice numbers, and quickly translate words in multiple languages.
+**WordFlow** is an Open-Source Swift iOS application designed to make language learning simple, practical, and fun.
+The app helps users study essential vocabulary, practice numbers, and translate words quickly across multiple languages.
+Its primary goal is to support travelers who want to learn casual and important phrases to navigate and get along new countries effectively.

 Link to TestFlight: https://testflight.apple.com/join/PbtTnCdp